2021 Amherst College Benefits Guide

 Time is available as accrued.
 A maximum of one year’s accrual may be carried over each year.
 Time off should be arranged in advance with the approval of the employee’s supervisor.
 Vacation time is tracked and paid out at termination of employment.
-Accrued time will appear on the paycheck of non-exempt employees.
-Exempt employees, along with their supervisors, are responsible for the tracking of vacation time.
+Accrued time can be reviewed on Workday.

 4.5 days are available at the start of each fiscal year.
 These days may be used for personal, religious, or government holidays that are not observed as regular College Holidays.
 Floating Holidays do not roll over to subsequent years and are forfeited if unused.
 Use of Floating Holidays should be arranged in advance.
 They are not paid out at termination of employment.